 The con of this is that there is potential for the company to get free advertising if you don’t make any money off it.
-The benefit is that when you include affiliate links on your site, you can continually get paid for the same piece of content without writing something new every month.
+The benefit is that when you include affiliate links on your site, you can continually get paid for the same content without writing something new monthly.

 Want to learn more about affiliate marketing?
 Check out, The Quick-Start Guide to Affiliate Marketing for Bloggers by Tasha Agruso.
 In this course, she shows you how to start making affiliate income with your blog quickly!
 And the best part is that it’s free.

 Sponsored posts are one of my favorite ways to make money with a blog.
 This is when you partner with a brand that pays you upfront to write an article about their product.